Chipper Jones: 2008–2011

-Jones got off to a poor start in 2010 and met with Atlanta Braves management in June to discuss possible retirement at the end of the season, but his performance improved as the season progressed.
-Jones's season came to an end after he was injured in a game against the Houston Astros on August 10, 2010; injury reports indicated that he had torn the ACL in his left knee, which would require surgery.
+Jones got off to a poor start in 2010 and met with Braves management in June to discuss possible retirement at the end of the season, but his performance improved as the season progressed.
+Jones's season came to an end after he was injured in a game against the Houston Astros on August 10; injury reports indicated that he had torn the ACL in his left knee, which would require surgery.
 In an August 13 press conference, he stated that he would not retire, and that "I don't want the fans' final image of me to be one of me hurt on the field".

-During the off-season, Atlanta Braves general manager Frank Wren told David O'Brien of The Atlanta Journal-Constitution that Jones would likely be ready for Opening Day stating "I think he's progressed very well.
+During the off-season, Atlanta general manager Frank Wren said that Jones would likely be ready for Opening Day, telling The Atlanta Journal-Constitution that "I think he's progressed very well.
 He had a setback earlier in the winter when he was away for a week—I think he was actually on a hunting trip—and he was not doing the [leg] lifts.
 But as soon as he got back on his weights, he was fine.
 Right now, talking to the trainers, he should not have any restrictions coming into spring training."

-Jones made great progress with his rehab and took part in spring training.
-He was in the Braves' opening day lineup against the Nationals, getting the first hit and scoring the first run of the 2011 Major League Baseball season.

-On April 8, 2011, Jones hit his 2,500th base hit in the Braves' home opener versus the Philadelphia Phillies.
+Jones completed his rehab and took part in spring training.
+He was in the Braves' opening day lineup against the Nationals, getting the first hit and scoring the first run of the 2011 MLB season.
+On April 8, Jones hit his 2,500th base hit in the Braves' home opener versus the Philadelphia Phillies.
 His former manager Bobby Cox was in attendance.
-On April 13, 2011, he recorded his 1,500th RBI, against the Florida Marlins, with a solo home run off Randy Choate.
-On April 26, 2011, Chipper recorded his 500th double against the San Diego Padres.
-He also tied Mickey Mantle for second-most RBIs all-time by a switch hitter; Jones passed Mantle for sole possession of second place all-time on April 27, 2011 (with 1,512 RBI) after a 3-run stand-up triple, helping the Braves beat the San Diego Padres 7–0.
+On April 13, he recorded his 1,500th RBI, with a solo home run off Randy Choate of the Florida Marlins.
+On April 26, Jones recorded his 500th double against the San Diego Padres.
+He also tied Mickey Mantle for second-most RBIs all-time by a switch hitter; Jones passed Mantle for sole possession of second place all-time the next day after a three-RBI stand-up triple, helping the Braves beat the San Diego Padres 7–0.

-Jones suffered from a torn meniscus in his right knee for much of the first half of the 2011 season, and received Cortisone shots in an attempt to manage the pain.
-When this became ineffective, he elected to undergo arthroscopic surgery and was placed on the disabled list on July 9, 2011.
+Jones suffered from a torn meniscus in his right knee for much of the first half of the 2011 season and received Cortisone shots in an attempt to manage the pain.
+When this became ineffective, he elected to undergo arthroscopic surgery and was placed on the disabled list on July 9.
 He returned to the lineup on July 25.

-On August 12, 2011, Jones hit a three-run homer against the Chicago Cubs for his 1000th extra base hit.
-On August 19, 2011, Jones confirmed that he would return for the 2012 season, the final year on his contract, thus ending ongoing speculation about his possible retirement.
-On August 31, 2011, Jones hit his 450th career home run off John Lannan of the Washington Nationals.
+On August 12, Jones hit a three-run homer against the Chicago Cubs for his 1,000th extra base hit.
+On August 19, Jones confirmed that he would return for the 2012 season, the final year on his contract, thus ending ongoing speculation about his possible retirement.
+On August 31, Jones hit his 450th career home run off John Lannan of the Washington Nationals.